aaronhsli/website/README.md

 # website
-Creating a new website using HTML, CSS, JS, and other languages.
+my second attempt at creating a new website using HTML, CSS, JS, and other languages.